iammuhammadfurqan/visa-bridge-chatbot/README.md

 2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:8501)

-3. Start chatting with the AI assistant about visa and immigration questions
+3. Start chatting with the AI assistant about visa and immigration questions in either English or Urdu

 ## Available Commands 🎮

-- Type your question to get started
+- Type your question in English or Urdu to get started
 - Use the "Clear Conversation" button to start a new chat
 - Click "Show Summary" to view conversation metrics
 - Type 'help' for available commands